tataratat/releso/docs/source/image_based_observations.rst

 Image based Observations
 ========================

+..
+Note:: This functionalty has been reworked and the documentation is not up to date.
+Please check the schema for the renamed/relocated options and functionality.

+..
+Note:: The solver used in this example is not openly available.
+The functionality after creating the image should work with any solver.

 The framework has now the ability to not only use the spline coordinates as the observations but it can also use image based observations.
-These use flow field informations directly from the solver to create a false color image of the flow field.
-This means that this feature is currently only available in conjuction with the **XNS** solver, from CATS RWTH Aachen.
+These use flow field information directly from the solver to create a false color image of the flow field.
+This means that this feature is currently only available in conjunction with the **XNS** solver, from CATS RWTH Aachen.
 Other solver would need to either do **one** of these options:

 #. export the results to the same location and in the same format